Puerto Escondido: History

-The City
+The city

 Puerto Escondido is mostly located in the municipality of San Pedro Mixtepec in the western portion of Oaxaca's coast also known as the Emerald Coast.
 Its bay is adjoined by a number of rocky cliffs, which vary in height between 15 and 30 metres.
 The town center is located on the north side of the bay.
 The climate is tropical and humid, with an average annual temperature of 28 °C (82 °F) with a rainy season in the summer.

 Puerto Escondido is the oldest tourist attraction in the region, and is the main centre of tourist activity, both for nationals and foreigners.
-The large waves of Zicatela Beach put it into the top ten surfing destinations.
+The large waves of Zicatela Beach make it a very popular surfing destinations.
 The port does continue to support commercial fishing activity, and it also attracts people for deep-sea fishing (esp. for sailfish).

-Puerto Escondido is not as well-known or visited as other beach resort areas such as Acapulco or Cancun because there are only domestic flights, discouraging a number of visitors.
-Bus rides from the Oaxacan capital take seven hours over hairpin turns as the roads descend the Sierra del Sur mountain range.
+Puerto Escondido is not as well-known or visited as other beach resort areas such as Acapulco or Cancún because there are only domestic flights, discouraging a number of visitors.
+Before the opening of the new highway in 2024, bus rides from the Oaxacan capital took seven hours over hairpin turns as the roads descend the Sierra del Sur mountain range.
 Most of the bus terminal coming from Oaxaca are located in the downtown.

-Puerto Escondido is mostly downscale and rustic, with many small and mid-sized hotels and restaurants, but there are a few upscale hotels.
+Puerto Escondido is mostly downscale and rustic, with many small and mid-sized hotels and restaurants, and a few upscale hotels.
 Most cuisine is based on seafood and local plants, which include eleven species of banana, chocolate and coffee.
 It also has some Italian restaurants, which were opened by recent Italian immigrants.